dweedul/vba-helpers-addin/README.md

 * `absolute-path <path>` - absolute path to export to/reload from.
 * `relative-path <path>` - path to save to/load from.
 This is relative to the current workbook's file location.

+__Import From Folder__ will import all files in the folder into the selected project.

+### Copy path to clipboard
+Copies the currently selected projects path to the clipboard.

+### Command-code dropdown
+Lists the command codes for use in a project.

+### 0X menu
+USE THIS STUFF WITH CAUTION!!!

+__Clear all code__ will clear the selected project of all code.

 ## In the Main Excel Window

 A new ribbon tab appears!